WHAS-TV: Sports programming

 WHAS-TV originated the first television broadcast of the Kentucky Derby locally in 1950 and 1951, and once network lines were extended to Louisville in 1952, the station originated a national telecast for CBS that year.
 Through CBS, WHAS-TV continued to carry the Derby through 1974.
 When the Derby's broadcast rights moved to ABC (which was affiliated with WLKY at the time) in 1975, Churchill Downs included a provision in the contract requiring ABC to allow channel 11 to produce its own local Derby coverage, including the race itself.
 The provision became moot when WHAS-TV joined ABC fifteen years later.
 However, after the Triple Crown races moved to NBC in 2001, WHAS-TV lost the Kentucky Derby rights to that network's Louisville affiliate, WAVE.
 Channel 11, through ABC, regained the rights to the Belmont Stakes in 2006, and the station also simulcast the 2006 Breeders' Cup from Churchill Downs that aired on ESPN.
 With the departure of the Belmont to NBC in 2011, WHAS-TV no longer broadcasts any Triple Crown horse races.

-In May 2014, WHAS-TV and NBC affiliate WAVE were granted rights to Atlantic Coast Conference football and basketball coverage provided by the Raycom Sports-operated ACC Network.
+In May 2014, WHAS-TV and NBC affiliate WAVE were granted rights to Atlantic Coast Conference football and basketball coverage provided by the Raycom Sports–operated ACC Network.
 This is due in part of the University of Louisville joining the ACC in July of that year.
 The arrangement ended after the 2019 ACC men's basketball tournament, after which the ESPN-partnered cable-only ACC Network launched.

+On May 8, 2024, WHAS-TV was announced as one of several television stations to carry Indiana Fever regional telecasts syndicated by local broadcast partner and sister station WTHR.
+The 17 games were scheduled to be split between WHAS's main channel and WHAS-DT2.
+These will air in addition to national WNBA telecasts on ABC.